Elizabeth Stanley (actress)

+Early life

+Stanley was born in Cedar Rapids and grew up in Denison, Iowa and Camp Point, Illinois.
+As a youth, she trained at Interlochen Center for the Arts.
+She graduated from the Jacobs School of Music at Indiana University, Bloomington in 2001 as a voice major.

 Career

 Stanley performing at The Transport Group's "Gimme a Break!"
 Gala in 2012.

 Stanley made her Broadway debut as April in the 2006 revival of Stephen Sondheim's Company.
 In 2008, she originated the role of Allison in Cry-Baby, a musical adaption of the film of the same name.
 The following year, she starred as Clio in the first national tour of Xanadu.
 In 2010, she originated the role of Dyanne in the Broadway production of Million Dollar Quartet.

 In 2014, she played Claire de Loone in the Broadway revival of On the Town.
 For this role, she was nominated for a Drama Desk Award for Outstanding Featured Actress in a Musical.
 In 2015, she starred as Francesca in the national tour of The Bridges of Madison County.

 Stanley originated the role of Mary Jane Healy in the American Repertory Theater production of Jagged Little Pill, a musical based on Alanis Morissette's album of the same name.
 For this role, she was nominated for an Independent Reviewers of New England (IRNE) Award and the Boston Theater Critics Association's Elliot Norton Award.
 In 2019, she reprised the role for the Broadway production.
 This role earned her nominations for the 2020 Drama Desk Award for Outstanding Actress in a Musical and the 2020 Tony Award for Best Actress in a Musical.
 In 2022, Stanley, Nikki Renee Daniels, Jeff Kready, and Tamar Greene performed renditions of songs from the satirical animated series South Park with a 30-piece orchestra, celebrating the show’s 25th anniversary.
 Arranged by Broadway orchestrator Stephen Oremus, the orchestral versions included tracks such as "Gay Fish" and the show's theme song.

+In 2026, Stanley starred Off-Broadway in the new play Disruption by Andrew Stein, at the Pershing Square Signature Center.

 Personal life

-Stanley was born in Cedar Rapids and grew up in Denison, Iowa and Camp Point, Illinois.
-She attended Indiana University School of Music in 2001 as a voice major.

 She is engaged to Charlie Murphy.
 She announced that she was pregnant with their first child on April 10, 2021.
 Her daughter, Solveig Stanley Murphy was born August 19, 2021.